 If gray-toned wood was not your first thought for a hardwood option, do not forget that this traditional neutral shade is as versatile as it comes.
 While blending seamlessly with a variety of décor and furnishings, gray wood can pop with contrast to the graining patterns.
 Gray wood tones can fit a variety of design schemes, perhaps none more valuable than adding traditional appeal to a modern layout.

 Always remember that ‘traditional’ does not mean boring: There are multiple timeless hardwood options and LVT/LVP wood-look visuals for your home that can be used to create unforgettable spaces.
-When you’re ready to explore how these looks can elevate your home, visit Pucher's Decorating Centers in Berea, OH and our experts are ready to help!
+When you’re ready to explore how these looks can elevate your home, visit Pucher's Decorating Centers in Broadview Heights, OH and our experts are ready to help!